siyuan-note/siyuan/API.md

   }
   ```

-    * `bodyEncoding`：The encoding scheme used by `body`, is consistent with field `responseEncoding` in request, default is `text`, optional values are as follows
+    * `bodyEncoding`: The encoding scheme used by `body`, is consistent with field `responseEncoding` in request, default is `text`, optional values are as follows

         * `text`
         * `base64` | `base64-std`